Photosynq/PhotosynQ-Documentation/docs/calibrations/overview.md

 Check if there is a new firmware version is available for the Instrument to be calibrated ([Firmware Updates](../instruments/firmware-updates.md)).
 Depending on the firmware, some calibrations might be different or are not available.
 Make sure to always run the latest firmware for the most up to date methods and best results.

 ::: danger Update to Firmware v2.16
 Please make sure you have a CaliQ at hand, since these firmware updates require a recalibration of the Instrument!
+In any case, please check what is required for a firmware update, before starting the update process.
 :::

 ## 6. Perform Calibrations